-The idea of a background check seems like a simple enough solution to anyone who has an interest in safety.
-However, they’re much more complex than you may think.
-Here’s an overview of how background checks work in general, on Sittercity, and how you can use them as a part of your screening process.
+The idea of a running background check might seem like a simple solution for anyone who has an interest in safety.
+But they’re a little more complex than you might imagine.
+Here’s an overview of how background checks work, how they work on Sittercity, and how you can use them as a part of your screening process.

 What Should I Know Before Running a Background Check?

-Background checks have a complicated process.
-There’s no set standard with checks and different results can be returned depending on which databases are being searched.
-Simply put: there’s no singular source of all crime everywhere—it varies at the state, county, and even city level sometimes.
+Just like children are different from one another, not all background checks are the same.
+There’s actually no set of standards with checks, so a variety of results can be returned, depending on which databases are searched.
+Simply put: There’s no single source of all crime everywhere; it varies at the state, county, and even city level.

-Reach out directly to the background check vendor with any questions you have about what’s being searched.
-Their customer support team should be happy to help you understand the terms and processes that each search entails.
-If you have a variety of checks offered to you, this will help you have a better understanding of which check being offered would work best for your needs.
+Reach out directly to the background check vendor with questions you have about what’s being searched.
+Their customer support team should be happy to help you understand the terms as well as the processes that each search entails.
+If you have a variety of checks offered to you, this will help you have a better understanding of which one would work best for your needs.

 Using Background Checks As One of Many Screening Tools